weareyipyip/set-version-action/README.md

 ### Build a Node package using the current Git commit

 This example directly replaces the version placeholder in `package.json` with the parsed version.
+The string `0.0.0+development` will be replaced in the specified `target_file` by default.
 The commit hash can be used for builds that aren't tagged, e.g. automated test builds.

 ```yaml
 jobs: